 This $95 annual fee card is underappreciated for its cost, its earning power, and for its bonus.
 And Citi points are transferable to a variety of different airline programs including some that don’t partner with Chase or Amex.
 Right now the card has its biggest-ever initial bonus offer, the second best up front offer of any card right now behind the Chase Sapphire Preferred Card.

 Great Initial Bonus

 What I’ve seen most of the time over the years has been either a 30,000 point bonus or no signup bonus at all.
-This is a great bonus for a card with transferable points, comparable to the Chase Sapphire Preferred Card.
+This is a great bonus for a card with transferable points, second only to the Chase Sapphire Preferred Card.

 Earns Transferable Points Fast

 Citi Premier® Card earns 3 Points per $1 spent at Restaurants and Supermarkets, 3 Points per $1 spent at Gas Stations, Air Travel and Hotels; 1 Point per $1 spent on all other purchases.